Laurel Highlands Council: Camp Seph Mack

 Camp Seph Mack is located on Yellow Creek Lake near Penn Run, PA, and is one of the council camps of the Laurel Highlands Council, Boy Scouts of America.
-Laurel Highlands, BSA, is headquartered in Pittsburgh, PA, and serves approximately 30,000 youth and their families from an twelve-county area in south western Pennsylvania.
+Laurel Highlands, BSA, is headquartered in Pittsburgh, PA, and serves approximately 30,000 youth and their families from a twelve-county area in south western Pennsylvania.

 Camp Seph Mack encompasses approximately 200 acres within the boundaries of Yellow Creek State Park and lies along the north shore with of almost 4,000 feet of lake frontage.

 Camp Seph Mack takes its name from the late J. Sephus Mack of Indiana, the patriarch of the family that originally donated much of this land for youth activities in the 1930s.
 The William Penn Council, a predecessor to Laurel Highlands, first operated Seph Mack as a Boy Scout Camp in the late 1940s.
 The camp ceased operation in the late 1960s and was sold to the Commonwealth of Pennsylvania as part of the development of Yellow Creek State Park.
 An organization titled William Penn Inc. was created to administer the investments made with the proceeds of that sale.

 In 1970, William Penn, Admiral Peary and Blair-Bedford Councils were merged to form Penn's Woods Council.
 In 1980, Penn's Woods Council reacquired the camp through a long-term lease agreement with the Pennsylvania Department of Parks and the Department of Environmental Resources.
 In 2011 the Penn's Wood Council merged with the Greater Pittsburgh Council to form the Laurel Highlands Council.

 Today, William Penn Inc. is a major contributor to Laurel Highlands Council, providing donations from its investment income as seed money for capital improvement projects.
 In 1999 and 2000, with the support of William Penn Inc., a first-rate shower facility was constructed at Seph Mack for the use of the campers and guests of Laurel Highlands Council.

 Camp Seph Mack has seen many changes, and additions, over its storied history.
-Although the camp is open year round for camping and adventure, it is most popular for its summer camp programs.
+Although the camp is open year-round for camping and adventure, it is most popular for its summer camp programs.
 Seph Mack hosted more than 1,000 Scouts during the summer in a variety of programs for youth of all ages, from the Cub Scout Day Camp program in mid-June, through the Boy Scout Resident program of late June to early August, and Webelos/Cub Resident Camp the week after.
 All of the programs were planned and supervised by a Nationally Accredited Camp Staff and provide age-appropriate activities.
 The council ceased operating the summer camp after the 2019 season.